 - A. PRIMARY EXTENSIONS IN INCORPORATED AREAS (RESIDENTIAL SERVICES) The cooperative shall make extensions to its distribution system to serve new residential services located in an incorporated area of a municipality with a Direct Allowable Investment Credit (DAIC) towards the construction costs.
 The credit shall not exceed \$3,000.
-Construction and all other costs to be incurred by Victory during construction in excess of the DAIC will be the responsibility of the member and will be paid in full before construction shall begin. - B. PRIMARY EXTENSIONS IN RURAL AREAS (RESIDENTIAL SERVICES) The cooperative shall make extensions to its distribution system to serve new residential services located in rural areas with a Direct Allowable Investment Credit (DAIC) towards the construction costs.
+Construction costs in excess of the DAIC will be the responsibility of the member and will require the member to enter into an agreement with the cooperative in which the member agrees to reimburse the cooperative for the remaining balance of the extension, in accordance with the cooperative's Contribution In Aid of Construction (CIAC) provisions (Index R10; Section D). - B. PRIMARY EXTENSIONS IN RURAL AREAS (RESIDENTIAL SERVICES) The cooperative shall make extensions to its distribution system to serve new residential services located in rural areas with a Direct Allowable Investment Credit (DAIC) towards the construction costs.
 The credit shall not exceed \$4,000.
-Construction and all other costs to be incurred by Victory during construction in excess of the DAIC will be the responsibility of the member and will be paid in full before construction shall begin. - C. PRIMARY EXTENSIONS FOR NON-RESIDENTIAL SERVICES

-When the cooperative extends or upgrades its primary distribution system for the purposes of servicing a new, non-residential service, the cooperative will evaluate the characteristics of the service to determine if a Direct Allowable Investment Credit (DAIC) is warranted.
+Construction costs in excess of the DAIC will be the responsibility of the member and will require the member to enter into an agreement with the cooperative in which the member agrees to reimburse the cooperative for the remaining balance of the extension, in accordance with the cooperative's Contribution In Aid of Construction (CIAC) provisions (Index R10; Section D). - C. PRIMARY EXTENSIONS FOR NON-RESIDENTIAL SERVICES When the cooperative extends or upgrades its primary distribution system for the purposes of servicing a new, non-residential service, the cooperative will evaluate the characteristics of the service to determine if a Direct Allowable Investment Credit (DAIC) is warranted.
 In any case, construction costs in excess of the cooperative's credit, if any, shall be the responsibility of the member and must be paid in full before construction begins.
 All amounts paid to the cooperative for construction shall be non-refundable.
-The credit standing of the member will also be a consideration when evaluating a DAIC. - D. RESIDENTIAL DEVELOPMENT
+The credit standing of the member will also be a consideration when evaluating a DAIC.